OUZOUD FALLS: DAY TRIP FROM MARRAKECH

 Getting closer to Ouzoud Falls, we could see a market in a field in the distance.
 This explained the many locals along the side of the road.
-Some rode bicycles, others in horse and carts and many riding donkeys.
+Some rode bicycles, others were on a horse and cart and many rode donkeys.

-We learnt that the market comes only once a week.
+We learnt that the market happens only once a week.
 Therefore, the villagers from all around the area need to buy or trade all their needs for the upcoming week.

 As we headed towards the Cascades d’Ouzoud, Ali gave us a lot of information about the area and was happy to answer any questions.